 hours.
 You may need to change careers to something easier working around your Gastroparesis or a job working from home.

-the time you need to sit down with your doctor and explain your concerns with him or her about going on disability.
-Once you
+time you need to sit down with your doctor and explain your concerns with him or her about going on disability.
+Once you both

-both have come to a decision I highly recommend using a large law firm either in your area or out of state who can
+have come to a decision I highly recommend using a large law firm either in your area or out of state who can represent

-represent your Social Security Disability case.
-The best national SSD advocate law firm that represents all 50 states for
+your Social Security Disability case.
+The best national SSD advocate law firm that represents all 50 states for disabled individuals;

 Binder & Binder 1-800-66-BINDER/1-800-662-4633